California Is Using Prisoners To Help Fight The Wildfires And Paying Them $1.45 Per Day, ACLU Claims

-California is calling on about 200 prisoners to help battle wildfires, and in return those prisoners are getting $1.45 per day to put their lives in danger, the ACLU claims.
+California is calling on about 200 prisoners to help battle wildfires, and in return, those prisoners are getting $1.45 per day to put their lives in danger, the ACLU claims.

 The civil rights advocacy organization noted that the state is using prisoners from its Conservation Camp program to work alongside civilian employees in battling two massive wildfires in the state.
 But California is not required to offer minimum wage to these prisoners, and the organization argues that the state is exploiting the labor of this population.

-The ACLU has often advocated for prisoners’ rights, and argued that the prisoners who are being used to help battle the wildfires do not have any real choice about whether they want to be there or not.
+The ACLU has often advocated for prisoners’ rights and argued that the prisoners who are being used to help battle the wildfires do not have any real choice about whether they want to be there or not.

 “It’s true that no California prisoners are forced to fight fires; prisoners volunteer for the assignment.
 But prison is an inherently coercive environment; there’s very little that is truly voluntary,” the ACLU noted.
 “So it’s critically important to ensure that prisoners who choose to work are making a free and uncoerced choice, and a choice that’s fully informed about the risks and dangers of the work they’re agreeing to do.”